nanostores/nanostores/README.md

 Store in active mode listen for `<a>` clicks on `document.body` and Back button in browser.

-You can use `getPagePath()` to avoid hard coding URL to template.
-It is better to use router as a single place of truth.
+You can use `getPagePath()` to avoid hard coding URL to a template.
+It is better to use the router as a single place of truth.

 ```tsx
 import { getPagePath } from '@logux/state'